p2panda/handbook/spec/overview/architecture.md

 ## Federated vs. decentralised setups

-Since clients and servers are separatable it is possible to build different sorts of applications depending on the needs of the users.
+Depending on your preferences and chosen trade-offs, a client and server can run on different computers or on the same one, sometimes even within the same application if necessary.

 This following table roughly compares the advantages of the different network topologies:

 | Feature | Federated | Decentralised |
 | --- | --- | --- |